 The Distance Selling Regulations

-The Distance Selling Regulations protect your consumer rights when buying products from a distance, for example, online or over the phone.
+The Distance Selling Regulations are the rules that protect your consumer rights when buying products from a distance, for example, online or over the phone.
 They set out information the seller must give about the goods or service on offer, including:

 - a description of the goods or service